Flekay/The-Farmer-Was-Replaced/movement/README.md

 ### navi-map.py
 This script pre-calculates the moves to the next tile for each tile.
 Not position aware.

+### navi-map-light.py
+This is a light version of navi-map.py.
+It cannot start from a specific position and does not support custom path lengths.

 ### navi-world.py
 This script pre-calculates the moves to the next tile for each tile.
 Withouth using world wraping.
 Currently only works for even sized maps.